 One way to begin to detect food reactions is to keep a diet diary alongside a log containing information on your symptoms to see if you can see a pattern emerging.

 Often people want to know about food intolerance testing; there are many laboratory tests available.
-Some tests require a pinprick of blood and test a limited number of foods.
-More comprehensive tests tend to need a blood draw and test many more foods.
-These tests may be useful when it is not possible to decipher which foods you are reacting to from a food and symptom diary.
+Some tests require a pinprick of blood and test a number of foods.
+Hair tests are not a reliable way of detecting food intolerances.
+The most reliable lab test for this is one that uses ELISA technology.

 A useful way to detect food intolerances is the elimination and challenge approach.
 This method can be used when you or your practitioner has an indication of which foods might be problematic for you.
 Strict avoidance of an individual food is required, this takes real diligence as some food types can be found where you least expect them!
 This is especially the case with wheat and dairy produce.